 If the broker doesn’t act as recommended by his profession, his liability may be incurred in respect to the client.
 The customer must demonstrate that the broker did not behave in the exercise of its functions like a cautious and diligent broker.
 The court will assess the fault by relying on the facts of the dispute.

-The sale of a building has long and sometime complex process that requires the presence of a notary who can guide and assist the parties throughout the process.
+The sale of a building is long and sometimes a complex process that requires the presence of a notary who can guide and assist the parties throughout the process.

 The notary has the duty to act impartially and to advise all parties to the deed of sale.
 He has an obligation of means which requires of him diligence and caution in the exercise of his profession.